 One way to solve this problem is by using complete Help Desk & Ticketing Software to help you get every conversation with each prospect logged so that it helps sales reps understand leads better and optimize your customer service.
 If you are considering implementing this system, don’t forget to find out more about the pricing scheme calculations beforehand.
 That’s why the customer service department needs to have the essential skills on how to help the customer via telephone calls.
 Besides implementing the right help desk system, here are some of the skills they need:

 This may sounds cliche, but your smile can be heard by the person on the other end of the phone call.
 Smiling can help you build positive and friendly communication with your customers.

 Maintain your pace at 130 to 150 words per minute.
-Try to talk naturally but still enthusiastic enough to whatever your customers had to say.
+Try to talk naturally but still be enthusiastic enough about whatever your customers had to say.
 Maintain those aspects, and then you will see your customer service improving.

 Make it crystal clear

 When talking with customers on the phone, make sure you express your intention clearly.
-Use words and phrases that easy to understand by anyone.
-Avoid jargon or words that hard to understand.
+Use words and phrases that are easy to understand by anyone.
+Avoid jargon or words that are hard to understand.

 As a customer service, the last thing you want is a confused customer or make them feel inferior.
-Avoid slangs such as “dude”, or “yeah”.
-If you are still using filler words such as “um” or “like”, start practicing pause instead while thinking about your answer.
+Avoid slang such as “dude”, or “yeah”.
+If you are still using filler words such as “um” or “like”, start practicing pausing instead while thinking about your answer.